Guru54/sort-x/readme.md

 ## TL;DR

 This interactive visualization tool helps you understand how sorting algorithms work by animating each step of the sorting process.
 You can customize array size, sorting speed, and algorithm selection.
+You can fork this repo to modify and make changes of your own.
+Please give me proper credit by linking back to Guru54.
+Thanks!

 ## Built With